ByicTeam/LiteCord/README.md

 - (Pre v3.0.0) [custom-electron-titlebar](https://github.com/AlexTorresSk/custom-electron-titlebar)
 - [electron-builder](https://electron.build)

-Discord is trademark of Discord Inc. ArmCord is not affiliated with or endorsed by Discord Inc.
+Discord is trademark of Discord Inc. LiteCord is not affiliated with or endorsed by Discord Inc.